webnbiz/storefront-scroll-indicatior/README.md

 # storefront-scroll-indicatior

-Scroll indicator css on top of website(with storefront WordPress themeinstalled).
+Scroll indicator css on top of website(with storefront WordPress theme installed).